yegor256/to-be-determined/README.md

 \end{document}
 ```

+Otherwise, you can download [`to-be-determined.sty`](https://raw.githubusercontent.com/yegor256/to-be-determined/gh-pages/to-be-determined/to-be-determined.sty) and add to your project.

 If you want to contribute yourself, make a fork, then create a branch,
-then run `make` in the root directory.
+then run `l3build ctan` in the root directory.
 It should compile everything without errors.
 If not, submit an issue and wait.
-Otherwise, make your changes and then run `make` again.
+Otherwise, make your changes and then run `l3build ctan` again.
 If the build is
 still clean, submit a pull request.